 Leaders Ignore Organizational Culture Issues

-If it’s #2 (‘They ignore it’), then we determine the ‘why’ behind the ‘ignoring’ of a backstabbing culture.
-The leader either does not see it as an issue, does not know how to address it or is fearful to confront any cultural issues.
+If it’s #2 (‘They ignore it’), then I determine the ‘why’ behind the ‘ignoring’ of a backstabbing culture.
+The leader either doesn’t understand the severity of the issue, does not know how to address it, or is fearful to confront any cultural issues.

-The why determines the particular solution, but it comes down to both individual and organizational plans for change and development.
+The ‘why’ determines the particular solution, but it comes down to both individual and organizational plans for change and development.
 Especially if leaders aren’t comfortable confronting the issue, I’ll arm them with solid conflict management strategies.

 Leaders Aren’t Aware of Organizational Culture Issues